KDE/threadweaver/examples/HelloInternet.in.md

 The method is called from the worker thread that executes the job, not the main thread.
-When the signal is emitted, Qt notices that sender and receiver are not in the same thread at the time, and sends the signal asynchroneously.
+When the signal is emitted, Qt notices that sender and receiver are not in the same thread at the time, and sends the signal asynchronously.
 The receiver will not be called from the thread executing `loadPlaceholderFromResource()`, instead it will be invoked from the event loop of the main thread.
 That means there is no shared data between the controller and the main widget for processing the